 How does the GCD work?

-Students can choose to complete one of three levels of recognition: the Global Citizen Certificate, Global Citizen Diploma or Global Citizen Diploma with Distinction.
+Students can choose the complete one of three levels of recognition: the Global Citizen Certificate, Global Citizen Diploma or Global Citizen Diploma with Distinction.
 The requirements for each are detailed on the GCD website.

 Where can I find more information?